-Anything that makes moving house less stressful has got to be worth considering like finding the right storage unit.
+Anything that makes moving house less stressful has got to be worth considering like finding the right storage unit like these climate controlled storage units.
 It’s right up there with bereavement as one of the most stressful things we can do, yet we love it and do it several times in an average lifetime!

 In the Beginning